afqueiruga/neural_continuum/Arrays to Signals.md

 $$
 (where we've tucked the $W+b$ operations into $f$ for this section.)

-Let's define the analogy to a sumation operator for composition,
+Let's define the analogy to a summation operator for composition,
 $$
 \mathop{\Large\bigcirc}_{d=1}^{N}f^{d}=f^{N}\circ f^{N-1}...\circ f^{2}\circ f^{1}
 $$